PaloAltoNetworks/iac-pac-automation/README.md

-# Policy-as-Code Automation with Bridgecrew and GitHub Actions
+# Policy-as-Code Automation with Prisma Cloud Code Security and GitHub Actions

-This GitHub Action runs whenever files change in the main branch.
-It automatically creates, updates or deletes a Bridgecrew custom policy or policies from your Bridgecrew console based on the file changes triggered by the main branch.
+This GitHub Action runs whenever files change in the pccs-demo branch.
+It automatically creates, updates or deletes a Prisma Cloud custom build policy or policies in your Prisma Cloud console based on the file changes triggered by this branch.

 This workflow is not ment for production use.
-Its goal is to provide a way to showcase how one can automate a custom policy lifecycle using Bridgecrew and GitHub Actions.
+Its goal is to provide a way to showcase how one can automate a custom policy lifecycle using Prisma Cloud Code Security and GitHub Actions.

 ## Table of Contents